wcwilson1950/cute-modal/README.md

 Cute Modal is a web component that provides
 - a modal confirmation dialog, or a single button modal acknowledgement for error, information, success or warnings.
+- a modal with multiple selections.
+Designed in the spirit of price tables, allows user to select one option or cancel the modal.
 - a toast notification for errors, informations, success, or warnings with varying time displays.
 - a loading modal for ajax calls.

 This component is appreciatively based on cuteAlert.js, [Cute Alert js](https://github.com/gustavosmanc/cute-alert), by Gustavo Mancuzo.
 The stylesheet and images were copied from this project.

+The options panel is based on the article by Jon Muller, [Creating an Equal Height Pricing Table using CSS Flexbox](http://www.javascriptkit.com/dhtmltutors/css-pricing-table.shtml).
 ## Installation

 - Clone this repository into your project's lib folder.